Join the conversation!

 Over this academic year, the Inamori Center will provide space to have a prolonged conversation on a topic of consequence: JUSTICE.
 We will draw on the insight and expertise of Inamori Ethics Prize winners as well as top scholars and practitioners in a thematic series of events and programming addressing the topic of JUSTICE from multiple perspectives, locally and globally.
 The Conversations on JUSTICE series will culminate with the presentation of the 2020 Inamori Ethics Prize to Judge Fernández in the fall of 2021.

-Conversations on JUSTICE with Inamori Ethics Prize Winners
+Conversations on JUSTICE with Inamori Ethics Prize Winners and Colleagues

-Our first event will be a panel discussion held online on Friday, October 23, 2020 from 12:45-2:15pm EST and will include a general exploration of JUSTICE, as well as human and civil rights.
-Inamori Ethics Prize winners Silvia Fernández de Gurmendi (2020), LeVar Burton (2019), Farouk El-Baz (2018), and Marian Wright Edelman (2017) will have a discussion moderated by Inamori Center director Shannon E. French.
+On Friday, October 23, 2020 from 12:45-2:15pm EST we were honored to host a general exploration of JUSTICE, as well as human and civil rights with Inamori Ethics Prize winners Silvia Fernández de Gurmendi (2020), LeVar Burton (2019), Farouk El-Baz (2018), and Marian Wright Edelman (2017).
+Learn more and watch the event here.

 Campus Conversations on JUSTICE

 This event series includes other programming in Inamori Center focus areas that will also be considered through the lens of JUSTICE.
 These events are always available to the CWRU campus community, and for some events, the general public.

 During the 2020-21 academic year, other programming in Inamori Center will also be considered through the lens of JUSTICE.
 These events are always available to the CWRU campus community, and for some events, the general public.
 We aim to provide programming and speakers with an interdisciplinary impact that will be of interest to multiple audiences.
 Our currently scheduled programming includes: